MariePittet/lesion_delineation_and_normalization_free_procedure/README.md

 # lesion_delineation_and_normalization_free_procedure
 Lesion delineation and normalization using a free procedure (+ advices for TBI lesion delineation).

+You'll need to have a linux terminal such as WSL on Windows.
+Sometimes, there are just too many compatibility issues between ITK-SNAP lesion masks and normalization scripts in FSL (even after reorienting, resampling, etc), and you may have to resort to using SPM on Matlab.
+In any case, always check your normalized lesions!!!

 For questions: marie.pittet93@gmail.com

 ## Lesion delineation: